How to throw the perfect Bay Area Friendsgiving

 Pro tip: Pay attention to the labels and order your bird early.
 Free-range turkeys fly off the shelves this time of year.
 Start your search at the Marin Sun Farms Butcher Shop at Rockridge Market Hall in Oakland.

 Why not serve crab, too?

-The start of Dungeness crab season and Thanksgiving collide for a reason -- to make your Friendsgiving even tastier.
+The start of Dungeness crab season and Thanksgiving collide for a reason – to make your Friendsgiving even tastier.
 Serve your crustaceans chilled or roasted.
 (Don’t forget the drawn butter.)
 Monterey Fish Market in Berkeley and JP Seafood in Alameda will hook you up.
 They’ll even clean your crab for you.
-You could also schlep over to Alioto-Lazio Fish Company in Fisherman’s Wharf.
+You could also schlep over to the Alioto-Lazio Fish Company on Fisherman’s Wharf.
 The location may be a tourist trap, but the shop is local, family-owned, and a favorite of fishmongers.

 Ask your guests to bring a dish (It’s okay)

 It is perfectly acceptable to ask friends to bring a dish.
 The key is to coordinate.
 Nobody needs more than a single dish of cranberry sauce, but everybody can make a run to the Berkeley Bowl.
-Popular dishes to assign include sweet potato casserole, cranberry sauce, side salads, and dessert.
+Popular dishes to assign could include classic favorites, such as sweet potato casserole, cranberry sauce, side salads, and dessert.
 Try creating a shared Google spreadsheet with all the needed items and a space where people can sign up.

 Pro tip #2: Have a backup plan.
 Somebody will forget their dish.